 Published on September 17th, 2012 | by Julie Finn17

-Alcohol ink is the perfect pigment to use to paint on non-porous surfaces like plastic or metal, but it’s also crazy expensive.
+Alcohol ink is the perfect pigment for painting on non-porous surfaces like plastic or metal, but it’s also crazy expensive.
+Make DIY alcohol ink instead!

 Fortunately, you can make your own DIY alcohol ink using the rubbing alcohol in your medicine cabinet and that stash of dried-out markers cluttering your art supplies cabinet.
 The DIY alcohol ink works great, costs basically nothing, and helps recycle those resource-wasteful markers.